varnaa/Sherlock-Holmes-For-Bugs/readme.md

-# Automated Bug Report Mapper to Source Files.
+# Sherlock-Holmes-For-Bug

 ### Intro

     Sherlock-holmes here is a spring boot web application that helps you to quickly find files, code and commit messages that can be relevant to the issues or bug reports created while working on a project.
 This project is limited to git repositories only.
 ---

 ### Getting Started